Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Theoretical properties

 Assumption \ref{Ass:1} \textit{(i)} excludes degenerate cases by restricting the model variance.
 Assumption \ref{Ass:1} \textit{(ii)} restricts the rate at which the number of groups can increase compared to $T$, $s_0^{gr}$ and $g$.
-It is violated for instance if $N>T$ and if $N> \exp\{s_0^{gr} g\}$.
-Assumption \ref{Ass:1} \textit{(iii)} restricts the growth rate of the largest component of the true $\btheta_0$.
+It is violated for instance if $N>\max\{T,\exp\{s_0^{gr} g\}\}$.
+Assumption \ref{Ass:1} \textit{(iii)} restricts the growth rate of the largest component of $\btheta_0$.

 The next two assumptions concern the hyperparameters of the prior.
 Assumption \ref{Ass:2} allows $\lambda_{1,j}$ (the hyperparameter of the prior for $\tau_j$) to increase or decrease with $T$, $g$, $s_0^{gr}$ and $|S_{0,j}|$.
 It rules out a $\lambda_{1,j}$ decreasing too fast to zero or increasing too fast to infinity.
 In practice, any positive constant can be taken as a value for $\lambda_{1,j}$ and its choice depends on the desired tightness of the prior for $\tau_j$.